 To determine whether the decision of the Code Enforcement Officer is in conformity with the provisions of this Ordinance, to modify such decision to conform with such provisions, and to interpret the meaning of the Ordinance in all cases of uncertainty.
-The Zoning Board shall conduct an appellate review, where the board may consider additional evidence and may base its decision on the original record and/or new evidence.-REVISION FROM TOWN ATTORNEY PENDING.
+The Board shall hear the administrative appeals on a de novo basis.
+The Board shall base its decision on the materials presented to or used by the Code Enforcement Officer (if any), as well as any new evidence or testimony presented at the hearing before the Board.
+The Board shall resolve appeals by deciding the matters afresh, undertaking its own independent analysis of evidence and the law and reaching its own decision.